 “ ‘Over the last ten years I have been trying to resolve a seemingly simple dilemma: how to tell the state of North Dakota that I am gay.’
 That’s the heart of this involving memoir by a woman who grew up on a farm near Wyndmere, N.D.”

 —St. Paul Pioneer Press

-This program was sponsored in part by the North Dakota Humanities Council.
+This event was co-sponsored by the Heart of America Library and supported in part by the North Dakota Humanities Council.